fgrehm/vagrantboxes-gh-pages/README.md

 the website using Jekyll and GitHub pages with the intent of making contributions easier and less error prone.
 A side effect of it will be that we won't have a need for Heroku and Travis-CI for auto deploys as GitHub will take care of it for us :-)

+The idea is to have this merged / ported back into to the original [GitHub](https://github.com/garethr/vagrantboxes-heroku) repository, so please keep an eye on [this issue](https://github.com/garethr/vagrantboxes-heroku/issues/271) for updates.